Tackling humanitarian challenges by connecting nonprofits, tech companies, and funders.

 NGO member organizations, representing over 63% of the humanitarian sector

-NetHope unites 60 leading global nonprofits with technology companies and funding partners to design, fund, implement, adapt, and scale innovative approaches to solve development, humanitarian, and conservation challenges.
+NetHope unites over 60 leading global nonprofits with technology and funding partners to design, fund, implement, adapt, and scale innovative approaches to solve humanitarian, conservation, and development challenges.

 “We need a whole-of-society and people-centered approach to end the digital divide by 2030.
 We support the international community in working together to make meaningful connectivity a reality for everyone.”Lance Pierce, NetHope CEO